A beginner's guide to energy infrastructure

-- Management Teams – Consider the management team of the corporation.
-Solid management teams are those that have led the company to build new projects on time and on budget, that have been effective and efficient stewards of investor capital, and who work well together and have excellent relationships with their customers, investors, and other industry stakeholders.
+- Management Teams – Consider the management team of the corporation or MLP.
+Solid management teams are those that have demonstrated the ability to execute on strategic and operational initiatives, that have been effective and efficient stewards of investor capital, and who work well together and have excellent relationships with their customers, investors, and other industry stakeholders.
 They do what they say they will do and have a deep bench of talent.

-- Asset Footprint – Like Warren Buffet’s moat, those midstream companies which already own land and rights of way in growth areas benefit from their established position by being able to expand their position without excessive political or regulatory headwinds.
-Additionally, companies which own a variety of assets along the energy value chain can clip multiple coupons along the way while also realizing cost savings from integration.
-Companies with basin diversity have a natural hedge against changing hydrocarbon flows.
+- Asset Footprint – Midstream companies that already own infrastructure in attractive production regions or demand corridors benefit from their established position by being able to more easily expand existing assets.
+With the potential for volatility in commodity prices, owning assets in cost-competitive basins can be an advantage.
+Additionally, companies that own a variety of assets along the energy value chain can clip multiple coupons along the way while also realizing cost savings from integration.
+Companies with basin diversity have a natural hedge against changing hydrocarbon production dynamics.

 The Myriad of Energy Infrastructure Products

-For those investors not interested in buying individual midstream securities, a variety of access products are available, many of which include MLPs.
+For those investors not interested in buying individual midstream securities, a variety of access products are available, which provide a 1099 and no K-1.
+Many of these products include MLPs.
 MLPs are pass-through structures that do not pay taxes at the entity level.
 Instead, income and deductions are passed through to the end investor (read more about MLPs).
+A key advantage of MLPs is the potential for tax-deferred income due to the nature of MLP dividends (called distributions).
+The portion of an MLP distribution considered a return of capital is not subject to taxes until the position is sold.
 Regulated Investment Companies (RICs) such as mutual funds and Exchanged Traded Funds (ETFs) under the Investment Company Act of 1940 (collectively, “40 Act Funds”) are also pass-through structures.
 Under current law, 40 Act Funds seeking to retain pass-through status are prohibited from owning more than 25% of their assets in MLPs.
 Funds that abide by this law are called “RIC-compliant.”
 Other access products will be entirely C-Corporation focused, containing no MLPs.

 There are funds that have more than 25% of their assets in MLPs; however, these funds are no longer pass-through structures and are required to pay taxes at the fund level.
-Functionally, this means that fund performance is reduced by the amount of taxes accrued (i.e. will be owed when positions are sold).
+Functionally, this means that fund performance is reduced by the amount of taxes accrued (i.e., will be owed when positions are sold).
 Think of it like your employer withholding a certain portion of income taxes.
 In this case, the fund withholds (or accrues) a portion of the returns.
-Some funds will use leverage to offset some of the effect of taxes.
-While leverage can increase returns when performance is positive, when performance is negative, leverage will also cause the fund to lose more money.
-These funds are also able to preserve the return of capital benefit for their investors, and since they can own 100% MLPs, the proportion of income that is classified as return of capital is greater.
-They tend to be favored by investors seeking to maximize after-tax income.
+These funds are also able to preserve the return of capital benefit for their investors, and since they can own 100% MLPs, the proportion of income that is classified as return of capital is higher.
+In other words, the greater ownership of MLPs leads to a greater portion of the income from the fund being tax deferred.
+These funds with more than 25% MLPs tend to be favored by investors seeking to maximize after-tax income.

 Some funds are passively managed, where performance is linked to an index or benchmark.
 These funds tend to have lower fees.
 An actively managed fund has higher fees to account for the fact that a portfolio manager must be paid to choose individual stocks.